kstenerud/concise-encoding/cbe-specification.md

 Examples:

-    [91 0b 01 02 03 04 05] = byte array {0x01, 0x02, 0x03, 0x04, 0x05}
+    [92 0b 01 02 03 04 05] = byte array {0x01, 0x02, 0x03, 0x04, 0x05}

-### Custom
+### Custom (Binary)

 An array of octets representing a user-defined custom data type.
-The internal encoding and interpretation of the octets is implementation defined, and must be understood by both sending and receiving parties.
+The encoding and interpretation of the octets is implementation defined, and must be understood by both sending and receiving parties.
 To reduce cross-platform confusion, multibyte data types should be represented in little endian byte order whenever possible.

-    [93 0b 04 ff 91 aa 2e] = custom data type made up of the octets {0x04, 0xff, 0x91, 0xaa, 0x2e}
+    [94 0b 04 ff 91 aa 2e] = custom data encoded in the octets {0x04, 0xff, 0x91, 0xaa, 0x2e}.

+### Custom (Text)

+A string value representing a user-defined custom data type.
+The encoding and interpretation of the string is implementation defined, and must be understood by both sending and receiving parties.

+The custom text data must be a valid [UTF-8 string](#string), and must not contain control characters or non-printable characters.

+    [95 1a 63 70 6c 78 28 32 2e 39 34 2b 33 69 29] = custom data encoded in the string: cplx(2.94+3i)